I love making wreaths and I love how this five-minute winter wreath came out. I can’t wait to share how easy it is to make.

 The Stainless Steel Glass Rinser

-I wanted to share this new gadget we have in our home.
+I wanted to share one of my favorite gadgets we have in our home.
 It’s a stainless steel glass rinser.

 You can see it on the left side of our sink in the photo below.
 It’s the best thing ever.
 You gently press down on the washer with an upside-down glass and it cleans it with hot water.